astrorookie/astros-stardew-no-farm-challege/README.md

 * Keg

+## Required Mods
 This requires the Content Patcher mod and Shop Tile Framework to work.
 Shop Tile framework required Expanded Preconditions, so all the mods required are:
 * [Content Patcher](https://www.nexusmods.com/stardewvalley/mods/1915)
 * [Shop Tile Framework](https://www.nexusmods.com/stardewvalley/mods/5005)
 * [Expanded Preconditions](https://www.nexusmods.com/stardewvalley/mods/6529)

+## Optional Mods
+The only way to complete quite a lot of the Pantry bundles is via the travelling cart.
+There is a mod here called [Customizable Cart Reduz](https://www.nexusmods.com/stardewvalley/mods/1402) which lets you edit the travelling merchant visiting days.
+If you find that sleeping every day simply to check the cart on Friday and Sunday boring, then you can make the merchant appear every day!
+Or, make the merchant stock more items.
+I would call this easy mode, however this is what I'm doing and I don't want to sell *myself* short.